 The question is whether the understatement constitutes an appropriate base from which to calculate a tax loss.
 In many instances, the answer is no, especially in a small business environment with less formal accounting procedures.
 Not surprisingly, the comparison of reported gross receipts to bank account deposits did not fully address the situation.

 Inspection of available business records, including supporting documentation for the tax returns, established that in addition to gross receipts being understated, 80 percent of the expense line items were also understated.
 We analyzed the bank deposits, included transfers between accounts, and detailed the additional expense items to present a more accurate view of the defendant’s taxable income for the relevant periods.

 Our analysis demonstrated to the satisfaction of CID that the actual unreported income was approximately $700,000 and the tax loss was approximately $235,000—significantly lower than the original amounts presented by CID.

 As forensic accountants, we are expected to go beyond the mathematical process and thoroughly assess a situation by taking into consideration the how, where, what, why and who, which requires thinking “outside the box.”

 Therefore, it is imperative that these calculations be prepared with the utmost accuracy and understanding of the fraud perpetrated.
 Merely calculating the difference between the value of assets or net worth does not result in actual or intended loss suffered due to fraudulent offenses.
 In fact, such calculations may include mistakes, such as double counting of the amount of loss or impact on the victims.
 This results in erroneous calculations and sentences that could have an adverse impact on the sentences of the individual(s).

-Article originally appeared in the Legal Intelligencer.
+Article originally appeared in the Legal Intelligencer and has been modified.